ChinaKingKong/solana-token-manager/README.md

 - **Production Environment**：Pinata API keys should be handled through backend services to avoid exposure in the frontend
 - **Transaction Fees**：All transaction operations require payment of Solana network fees (SOL)
 - **Permission Requirements**：Freeze/thaw operations require freeze authority for the token
+- **Freeze Management**：When freezing/thawing, enter the wallet address instead of the ATA address.
+The system will automatically calculate the ATA address
 - **Irreversible Operations**：Burning tokens is an irreversible operation, please operate with caution
 - **Testing Recommendations**：It is recommended to test functions on the testnet first, and then operate on the mainnet after confirmation